grafana/grafana/docs/sources/panels-visualizations/visualizations/time-series/index.md

 Set the style of the line.
 To change the color, use the standard [color scheme](ref:color-scheme) field option.

-- **Solid:** Display a solid line.
+- **Solid** - Display a solid line.
 This is the default setting.
-- **Dash:** Display a dashed line.
+- **Dash** - Display a dashed line.
 When you choose this option, a list appears for you to select the length and gap (length, gap) for the line dashes.
 Dash spacing set to 10, 10 (default).
-- **Dots:** Display dotted lines.
+- **Dots** - Display dotted lines.
 When you choose this option, a list appears for you to select the gap (length = 0, gap) for the dot spacing.
 Dot spacing set to 0, 10 (default)

 ![Line styles examples](/static/img/docs/time-series-panel/line-styles-examples-v9.png)